Last Updated on

 During pregnancy, some vaginal discharge called leucorrhoea normally takes place.
 Leucorrhoea is thin, milky, white and odourless or slightly smelling.
 But heavy vaginal discharge during pregnancy is a troublesome sign.
 Also, if you notice any change in the discharge like it appears green in colour or has an unpleasant odour, call your doctor right away.

 Some swelling in the face, hands, ankles, legs are common during pregnancy due to the extra retention of fluids and blood.
 But if excessive swelling appears in the face, hands, legs, feet during pregnancy, it can be a sign of high blood pressure.
-This condition can negatively impact the heart of the mother and growth of the baby.
+This condition can negatively impact the heart of the mother and the growth of the baby.

 Absence of Foetal Movement: